jeremydaly/serverless-community-survey-2020/README.md

 The serverless landscape is constantly evolving, and trying to keep up with the latest innovations and trends is a daunting task.
 As someone who loves building things with serverless (and sharing that knowledge with others), I wanted to get a better understanding of the serverless community.
 I find it incredibly helpful to understand how others use serverless, what they are building with it, and the challeges they are facing.

+**UPDATE:** There has been a tremendous amount of feedback and I'm working with some others to incorporate it all.
+We've pushed the release back a week to **Feburary 11th, 2020**!

 ### So what's the deal with this survey?

 There have been several great serverless surveys, but I wanted to create one **for** the community, **by** the community.
 What questions do **YOU** want answered?
 How can the answers to these questions help you further the goal of serverless adoption, either in your organization, or for customers of your product?